wit-student/git-practise/README.md

-t practice is best practice ever this is for students
+editing practice is best practice ever this is for students